 Where Is Mission Santa Barbara Located?

-Mission Santa Barbara is located in Santa Barbara, California, northeast of downtown.
-Exit US Hwy 101 on Mission Street, turn left and follow the street until it ends at Laguna St. in about about a mile.
+Mission Santa Barbara is located at 2201 Laguna St in Santa Barbara, California, northeast of downtown.
+Exit US Hwy 101 on Mission Street, turn left and follow the street until it ends at Laguna St. in about a mile.